I beg to move,

 There are nearly 800,000 families using childcare vouchers, as my colleagues mentioned, and the vouchers are provided by more than 60,000 businesses and employers, including every Government Department.
 Occasionally, the Government maintain that there is a low proportion of employers offering vouchers.
 That is the case for one-man and one-woman bands, but if we take them and very small businesses out of the equation, there is a much higher proportion of businesses that offer those childcare voucher schemes.
 There is an enormous gulf between the usership rate of childcare vouchers and that of tax-free childcare, even with existing restrictions.

 Colleagues mentioned that the OBR report before the Budget indicated that the Government would pay out only £37 million this year for tax-free childcare, despite setting aside £800 million for it.
 There is also a strange issue of exactly how many people actually benefit from tax-free childcare.
 I am slightly confused, as are colleagues, about today’s announcement and what the figure of 170,000 referred to.
-In her statement, the Chief Secretary to the Treasury, the right hon.
-Member for South West Norfolk (Elizabeth Truss), maintained that 170,000 people have opened an account for tax-free childcare.
-I am interested to know whether those are live accounts—whether those accounts have paid anything out—because I understand that, as of November, only 30,000 accounts were actually live: a tiny proportion of the people who could have access to the scheme have done so.
+In her statement, the Chief Secretary to the Treasury, maintained that 170,000 people have opened an account for tax-free childcare.
+I am interested to know whether those are live accounts—whether those accounts have paid anything out—because I understand that, as of November, only 30,000 accounts were actually live: a tiny proportion of the people who could have accessed the scheme have done so.

 [Mark Pritchard in the Chair]